 A green roof terrace capable of hosting 1,500 people for outdoor events will also be developed.
 The terrace will provide stunning views of the Hudson River and enable the centre to diversify the types of events hosted.

 Additional planned facilities include new kitchen and food service spaces, as well as administrative space.

 Early construction works, including foundation and utility works, commenced in December 2016.
 Six giant caissons were drilled to support the foundation system of a three-storey transformer building, which will supply power to the expanded facilities.

-The building will acccomodate transformers, back-up generators and other electrical equipment.
+The building will accommodate transformers, backup generators and other electrical equipment.
 The first phase of construction is being developed in the existing transformer yard of the centre.

 It will comprise a structural steel frame with elevated and enclosed platforms.
-The building floors will be made of concrete slab resting on a metal deck supported by steel beams.
+The building floors will be made of concrete slabs resting on a metal deck supported by steel beams.

 The transformer building’s roof will be fitted with a horizontal canopy featuring green-screen elements and planters.
 Acoustic panels will be added to reduce rooftop noise along the north edge of the roof.